abpanic/Mastering-JavaScript/Italian/02_Day_Data_types/02_day_data_types.md

 // Let's declare different data types

 let firstName = 'Abhilash'      // string
-let lastName = 'Yetayeh'        // string
+let lastName = 'Panicker'        // string
 let country = 'Finland'         // string
 let city = 'Helsinki'           // string
 let age = 250                   // number, it is not my real age, do not worry about it